NFL Draft Prospects | Breaking down the Draft Sharks Rookie Model

 The truth is everyone playing in the NFL is already a top 0.1% athlete, but we want the best of the best.
 So, we break down their “athleticism” as a function of how they compare to historical NFL athletes at their respective positions.

-It is again threshold based and uses combine numbers as the baseline metrics.
+It is again threshold based and uses NFL Combine numbers as the baseline metrics.
 If a prospect didn’t participate in the combine, their metrics are estimated using a combination of Pro day or reported values with a correction applied.

-Here are the most athletic 2023 NFL prospects (far right column):
+Here are the most athletic 2023 NFL rookie QBs (far right column):

-It is not easy and specific sources can often have biases or blind spots.
+It is difficult, and specific sources often have biases or blind spots.
 So, I created a model to aggregate grades, normalize them, and weigh them based on historical success to generate a final film score.

 The goal was to look for outliers and get an overall view of a rookie’s success or lack thereof on film.